-The Minnesota Threshold Network was formed in 2008 as an informal place to talk, share, and educate ourselves and others about the environmental, emotional and economic benefits of a more natural, less commercial approach to death, including conscious dying, home vigils, family-directed funerals, and natural burials
+The Minnesota Threshold Network was formed in 2008 to educate ourselves and others about the environmental, emotional and economic benefits of a more natural, less commercial approach to death, including conscious dying, home vigils, family-directed funerals, and natural burials.

-In 2010, the Minnesota Threshold Network initiated legislation that gives Minnesotans more choices to care for our own deceased.
-The legislation, co-authored by Representative Carolyn Laine and Senator Sandy Pappas, allows a public viewing of an unembalmed body on private property and other choices.
-The law went into effect August 1, 2010.
+In 2010, MTN initiated legislation that gives Minnesotans more choices to care for our own deceased.
+The legislation allows a public viewing of an unembalmed body on private property and other choices.

-Small meetings are held monthly except during summer.
-Larger public forums happen annually in June.
+Meetings are held monthly except during summer.
+Large public forums happen annually in June.
 Trainings, classes, and film screenings are held periodically.
-Threshold volunteers educated and support families who choose to care for their loved ones after death.
-Threshold speakers give presentations on family-directed after-death care and green burials at chrches, hospices, community groups, libraries, universities, and professional conferences.
+Threshold volunteers educate and support families who choose to care for their loved ones after death.
+MTN speakers give presentations on family-directed after-death care and green burials at churches, hospices, community groups, libraries, universities, and professional conferences.